- 22 Resorts

-The upcoming Olympic Games brought renovations to Cypress Mountain.
-The resort is scheduled to be the Games snowboarding and freestyle venue, so visitors can test-drive the competition half pipe.
-Cypress also just completed a new 50,000-square-foot day lodge in the base area to complement the ski hill that straddles two mountains -- Mt.
-Strachan and Black Mountain -- with nine lifts on their flanks.
+The Olympic Games brought renovations to Cypress Mountain.
+Cypress completed a new 50,000-square-foot day lodge in the base area to complement the ski hill that straddles two mountains—Mt.
+Strachan and Black Mountain—with nine lifts on their flanks.

 Mount Seymour plops its five lifts and two terrain parks on 200 acres in the North Shore Mountains of a rugged provincial park.
 It's a good place for gawking at views of the city and islands to the west, but small enough for a family-friendly atmosphere.
 The added attractions of tubing and toboggan areas lure the kids.

-A two-hour drive puts you in reach of three more resorts, including one of the biggest in North America and the venue for the Olympic Games alpine skiing events.
-Most skiers and riders beeline north up the Sea-to-Sky Highway for Whistler Blackcomb, where two mountains combine slopes for 8,171 acres, one mile of vertical, 38 lifts, and 200 trails, including skiing on three glaciers.
+A two-hour drive puts you in reach of three more resorts, including one of the biggest in North America.
+Most skiers and riders beeline north up the Sea-to-Sky Highway for Whistler Blackcomb, where two mountains combine slopes for 8,171 acres, one mile of vertical, 38 lifts and 200 trails, including skiing on three glaciers.

-The resort's new Peak 2 Peak gondola connects the two mountaintops for the first time this winter, saving skiers and riders a huge detour through the village to ski both mountains.
-You can also leave the driving to someone else by hopping the new train that runs between Vancouver and the resort.
+The resort's Peak 2 Peak gondola connects the two mountaintops, saving skiers and riders a huge detour through the village to ski both mountains.
+You can also leave the driving to someone else by hopping the train that runs between Vancouver and the resort.

 Hemlock Valley Resort sits a bit inland to the east of Vancouver near Harrison Lake.
 Its four lifts and 1,300 feet vertical lob it into the family-friendly category.
 But Harrison Hot Springs sits only 35 minutes away from the resort, making the combo more of a romantic adventure by pairing up Hemlock's cold brisk skiing with hot mineral soaking.